 This tracks the Barclays’ longer-term U.S. Treasury bond index and will provide the longer term bond benefits to your portfolio with higher yields than cash and some gains to boot with more buying coming from inside the US and even more from abroad.

-Now on to the last of out ETFs that brings even more sizzle.
+Now on to the last of our the best ETFs to buy today that bring even more sizzle.

 Now, U.S. Treasuries may well be thought of as the broccoli of the markets, but as I made the case above they are a lot more tasty than you might expect.
 But for some real extra yield without that much more risk, we have some sizzling sirloin with our final entry on our 10-ETF portfolio.